Vicki Michelle: Acting career

 Although the late sixties and seventies gave her success, Michelle gained significant attention, particularly in Ireland, after appearing as Sally O'Brien in a string of high-profile adverts for Harp Lager in the early 1980s.
 The slogan "Sally O'Brien and the way she might look at you" became synonymous with the company and brought Michelle to viewers' attention.
 There was a small outcry when it was revealed that the actress that played Sally O'Brien was in fact English, not Irish.
 Following on from this success, Michelle played the part of Millie in Priest of Love (1981) alongside Ava Gardner, John Gielgud and Ian McKellen before appearing in a second episode of The Professionals, in which she played Tina, the girlfriend of an organised crime boss played by John Junkin in the episode The Untouchables.

 However, Michelle's big break was when she was offered the part of Yvette Carte-Blanche in the BBC sitcom 'Allo 'Allo!, produced and written by David Croft.
 Croft had remembered Michelle playing the French maid robot in an episode of his previous sitcom Come Back Mrs. Noah and offered her the role.
 Michelle played Yvette in all eighty-five episodes of the series from 1982 to 1992 as well as reprising the role in numerous stage plays based on the series.
-Although she was achieving high success, Michelle maintained an acting career alongside Allo, 'Allo!, and had roles in The Last Days of Pompeii, Cannon and Ball, The Little and Large Show and two episodes of the successful department store sitcom Are You Being Served? which was also written by David Croft.
+Although she was achieving high success, Michelle maintained an acting career alongside Allo, 'Allo!, and had roles in The Last Days of Pompeii, Cannon and Ball, The Little and Large Show and two episodes of the department store sitcom Are You Being Served? which was also written by David Croft.
 Michelle also appeared as Betty, a Cockney barmaid, in three episodes of The Kenny Everett Television Show.
 In 1985, Michelle toured in a production of Doctor in the House with Robin Askwith, Frazer Hines and Windsor Davies.

 After Allo, 'Allo! ended in 1992, Michelle appeared on a number of episodes of Noel's House Party as Noel Edmonds's man-eating neighbour.
 In 1996, Michelle played Lucy Westenra in a production of Dracula alongside Leslie Grantham in the title role.